Grant Fuhst

 First

 The water won't sleep.
-It bullies the boats.
-It slaps the sides of each of them and everything that I find I can't understand.
-It sounds like the beating of a heart.
-My heart beats fast.
+It lifts and lowers the boats all night long.
+It slaps the sides of each.
+I do not understand the sound.
+It is like a strap to a bare arm or a naked back.
+My heart beats faster.
 I look at all of the boats in the darkness.
 They are empty.
-Asleep.
-I should be, but I came here.
+I should be asleep, but I came here.
 I want something to make it quiet in my head.
 It's so noisy inside of me.
 It must be like this at the temple.
 All those voices.
 Everyone I know is dreaming, but I can't.
 I cannot dream because I can't stop the wilderness inside of me.
+I don’t feel human.
+I am a jungle.
+I am the creature that lives in the dark wet corner of a muddy tree stump.
+I am tortured.
+Please, let me sleep.

 I do not know if these are demons.
-I still feel like myself so it makes me wonder if I'm a demon.
+This feeling.
+I have felt this way for such a long time that it makes me wonder…am I?
 Could I fool myself into believing that I was something that I'm not?
 Maybe I've been a demon this whole time, hidden in the skin of a woman.
 Maybe I look out of eyes that are evil.
-I cannot believe this, but I do not know what this feeling is.
+I do not know what this feeling is.
+Life is hell for me.
+Would a demon feel this way?
 All I know is that there's a fire.
-Everything burns from the inside out.
+Everything burns.

-And so they will take me this way with what they believe to be seven evil spirits inside of me.
+And so they take me this way with what they believe to be seven evil spirits inside of me.
 They need me to be purged.
 I might be sacrificed for all I know.
-And in a black rage I am dragged screaming and fighting.
+They might throw me on an altar and cut the demons out of me.
+If that could bring me peace, I would let them torture me.
+But they come at me violently.
+I am in a relentless rage, as I am dragged screaming and fighting.
 I feel the same dangerous pressure in my head that leaves my eyes like stones staring at nothing with the howling and the trembling of my body.
 I am cast down in front of a man whose filthy robes and gnarled hands seem terrifying.
 There are others all around us with afflictions, but my handlers swear to him that I am possessed with all seven sins.
 They beg him to exorcize them from me.
 He is a rabbi.
 A healer.

 Last